jfrancemone/Market-Trends-Genre-Success-Analysis-of-9-068-Films/README.md

 ---

 ### **My Role**
-**Lead Researcher**
+**Lead Researcher (First Author)**
-* Aggregated and cleaned 20 years of film data (N=9,068) from various sources.
+* Aggregated and cleaned 20 years of film data (N = 9,068) from multiple sources.
-* Designed the longitudinal analysis framework to track genre over time.
+* Designed the longitudinal analysis framework to track genre trends over time.
 * Conducted all statistical modeling (SPSS) and network visualization (R).
-* Authored the manuscript published in *Poetics*.
+* First author on the peer-reviewed publication in *Poetics.*